desecho/blog/README.md

 Run `make install` to install Hugo.

 ## Usage
-Run `make new-post [post_name]` to create a new post.
+Run `make post [post_name]` to create a new post.

-Run `make preview` to preview the site.
+Run `make run` to preview the site.
 The preview is available here - http://localhost:1313.

 Run `make help` to get a list of all available commands.